On the Beta Transformation: Transfer operators

 {}

 {}

 These are not particularly meaningful numbers; they just give a flavor for some locations of eigenvalues.
-The overall distribution is scattered; the zeros appear in not very predictable locations, mostly not far from the edge of the disk.
-Insight into this behavior is developed in depth in later chapters.
+Given a zero, the corresponding eigenfunction is also very easily computed.
 A typical eigenfunction is shown in figure \ref{fig:Typical-Eigenfunction}; this is for the zero listed in the last row of the table above.
-Although its unlike figure \ref{fig:Undershift-Density-Distribution}, it does have the same general characteristics, belonging to the same family.
+Although it is unlike the figure \ref{fig:Undershift-Density-Distribution}, in that it is not strictly decreasing, it does have the same general plateau-like regions.
+Note that all such eigenfunctions are bounded and generally, differentiable-nowhere.

-Formula \ref{eq:holomorphic-disk} will reappear in a later chapter, where it is found to describe periodic orbits of the beta shift.
-It will serve to tie together the transfer operator with the behavior of orbits.

-This section ends with a deep mystery: why is $C\left(\beta;z\right)$ independent of the $y$ coordinate?
-How should it be explained?
-How can it be put to good use?
-Might there be more of such identities?
-Or is there only this one?